 Upcoming Statewide Events

-Learning Community workshops are open to California county behavioral health staff working in FSP and familiar with MHSA (e.g. MHSA Coordinators, MHSA Program Managers).
+Learning Community workshops are open to California county behavioral health staff working in FSP and familiar with MHSA, such as MHSA Coordinators and MHSA Program Managers.

 Workshops are free for attendees.
 A limited number of scholarships are available to compensate smaller counties and those with limited resources for travel costs.
 Due to the interactive nature of these sessions, we encourage all participants to attend in person.
-However, a web-conferencing link will be provided to registrants.
-Register here to apply to attend Learning Community workshops or to apply for travel funding.
+Please reach out to Michelle Nelson (email@example.com) for further details.

 Workshop 1: Building a vision around outcomes